+At a high level, translation of mRNA involves three types of movement of the ribosome, as illustrated in \fref{fig:illustration}A: 1) Initiation -- a small ribosomal subunit enters the open reading frame so that its A-site is positioned at the second codon and then a large ribosomal subunit binds with the small subunit.
+2) Elongation -- the nascent peptide chain gets elongated by one amino acid and the ribosome moves forward by one codon.
+3) Termination -- the ribosome with its A-site at the stop codon unbinds from the transcript.
+An important point to note is that more than one ribosome can translate the same mRNA transcript simultaneously, so the movement of a ribosome can be obstructed by another ribosome in front, similar to what happens in a traffic flow on a one-lane road.
+Such interaction is what makes the dynamics difficult to analyze.

-First we briefly introduce the inhomogeneous $\ell$-TASEP on a one-dimensional lattice with $N$ sites.
-In this process, each particle is of a fixed size $\ell\in \bbN$ and is assigned a common reference point (e.g., the midpoint in the example illustrated in \fref{fig:schematic_TASEP}).
+We model the flow of ribosomes on mRNA using a generalized TASEP, called the inhomogeneous $\ell$-TASEP, on a one-dimensional lattice with $N$ sites (see \fref{fig:illustration}B).
+In this process, each particle (corresponding to a ribosome in mRNA translation) is of a fixed size $\ell\in \mathbb N$ and is assigned a common reference point (e.g., the midpoint in the example illustrated in \fref{fig:illustration}B).
 The position of a particle is defined as the location of its reference point on the lattice.
-A configuration of particles is denoted by the vector $\boldsymbol{\tau} = (\tau_1, \ldots, \tau_N)$, where $\tau_i = 1$ if the $i$th site is occupied by a particle reference point and $\tau_i = 0$ otherwise.
+A configuration of particles is denoted by the vector $\boldsymbol{\tau} = (\tau_1, \ldots, \tau_N)$, where $\tau_i = 1$ if the $i^{\textnormal{th}}$ site is occupied by a particle reference point and $\tau_i = 0$ otherwise.